argoproj/argo-events/docs/eventbus.md

 EventBus is namespaced, an EventBus object is required in a namespace to make EventSource and Sensor work.

-The common pratice is to create an EventBus named `default` in the namespace.
+The common practice is to create an EventBus named `default` in the namespace.
 If you want to use a different name, or you want to have multiple EventBus in one namespace, you need to specifiy `eventBusName` in the spec of EventSource and Sensor correspondingly, so that they can find the right one.
 See EventSource